‘Fairy Tail’ 524: Acnologia’s Relations, Natsu Vs. Zeref And August’s Attack

 ‘Fairy Tail’ Manga Chapter 521 – Universe One’s Return And Fairies Counterattack

-Given the fact that Zeref was responsible for embedding the E.N.D within Natsu and resurrecting him many years ago, fans expected the former to be a lot more powerful.
+Given the fact that Zeref was responsible for embedding the E.N.D. within Natsu and resurrecting him many years ago, fans expected the former to be a lot more powerful.
 However, the latter had recently awoken from a deep slumber and had regained his strength and vigor.
 Hence the protagonist of Fairy Tail delivers some very powerful punches.
 Unfortunately, Zeref isn’t an ordinary adversary, and he replies with even powerful blows which send Natsu flying across the hall and into a bunch of crates.

 SIMULPUB: Fairy Tail Chapter #524 is up on @comiXology https://t.co/lwU8HsIaCA #manga pic.twitter.com/CEozltiwjo